paleobot/pbot-dev/Field definitions/Proposed synonym.md

 # Proposed Synonym node:

+### Data access groups:
+* PBot: elementOf: [Group!]! @relation(name: "ELEMENT_OF", direction: OUT).
+Defines a relationship to another node.
+* dwc:  “groups” are sorta similar to datasetID http://rs.tdwg.org/dwc/terms/datasetID, or datasetName http://rs.tdwg.org/dwc/terms/datasetName
+* Info: Defines what project groups have access to view the record.
+Published synonymies should always be part of the ‘public’ access group.
+Required.
+* Entry type: multi-select from the users project groups and the option Public
+* Considerations: can be public AND in another defined group.
+How does privacy work for this?
+If an OTU is private, then by default is this also private?
+Also, we would have the case where you are going to propose that two public OTUs are synonyms, and you might want to keep this to yourself until you publish it.
+So, it makes sense to allow data access group to be chosen.
+Another question, we need to work out what is the outcome of proposing a synonymy: are the OTUs actually merged, or is this just a node hanging off each OTU?
+*
 ### OTUs:
 * PBot: otus: [OTU!]! @relation(name: "SAME_AS", direction: IN).
 Defines a relationship to another node.
 * dwc: